michaelpalumbo/phd/mindfulness/ideas.md

 "all that we are is a result of what we have thought" (Debra quotes this in class, I don't know where its from)

 most of what we are thinking is delusion.

+in anger, the first person you hurt is yourself.